okta/okta-signin-widget/README.md

     }
     ```

-- **authParams.state:** Specify a state that will be validated in an OAuth response.
+- **authParams.state:** Specify a state that will be validated in an [OAuth][] response.
 This is usually only provided during redirect flows to obtain an authorization code.
 Defaults to a random string.
-This value can be retrieved from the URL on the login redirect callback.
-For more information on handling the redirect callback, see [authClient.token.parseFromUrl()](https://github.com/okta/okta-auth-js#tokenparsefromurloptions)
+This value can be retrieved from the URL on the login redirect [callback][].
+For more information on handling the redirect [callback][], see [authClient.token.parseFromUrl()](https://github.com/okta/okta-auth-js#tokenparsefromurloptions)

     ```javascript
     authParams: {